-Unrestricted Funds represent a retained surplus which may be spent or applied at the discretion of the Directors in furtherance of the objectives of the Company.
-They may include designated reserves which are earmarked by the directors for specific projects.
+Unrestricted Funds represent a retained surplus which may be spent or applied at the discretion of the Directors in furtherence of the objectives of the company.
+They may include designated reserves which are earmarked by the directors for specific purposes.